Stormont ministers’ pandemic WhatsApps lost after devices wiped, inquiry told

 Counsel to the inquiry, Clair Dobbin KC, said this included the devices of former first minister Baroness Arlene Foster and deputy first minister Michelle O’Neill.

+The head of the Northern Ireland Civil Service Jayne Brady has been asked to provide a witness statement to explain the circumstances.

+WhatsApp messages sent by UK ministers have featured separately in evidence given to the inquiry as it examined decision making by the Government.

-The inquiry is holding a preliminary hearing into the devolved administration’s decision making and response to the pandemic.
+The inquiry held a preliminary hearing into the devolved Stormont administration’s response to the pandemic on Tuesday.

 Ms Dobbin said informal communications such as WhatsApp messages “may be of a forensic value in preserving what individuals thought or knew at a given point in time”.